icons8/lunacy-docs/docs/tools.md

 3. Shadow
 4. Inner shadow

 So, if a layer has a fill and a border, the eyedropper updates the fill.
-If an object has no fill, but has a border and a shadow, the eyedropper changes the border color and so on.
-If an object has several fills (or borders/shadows/inner shadows), the eyedropper applies the color to the one which sits at the top of the property list in the Inspector.
+If a layer has no fill, but has a border and a shadow, the eyedropper changes the border color and so on.
+If a layer has several fills (or borders/shadows/inner shadows), the eyedropper applies the color to the one which sits at the top of the property list in the Inspector.

 Similar rules apply to text layers where text color has top priority.